wwwbbb8510/TFTP-Demo/README.md

 > 1. Open src/com/bgoverseas/TFTPClientText
 > 2. Open Run->Edit Configuration
-> 3. Enter "-s -a localhost files/local/na-r.txt na-r.txt" as the Program Arguments value
+> 3. Enter "-s -a localhost files/local/na-w.txt na-w.txt" as the Program Arguments value
 > 4. Run the client

 * Test sending the file from client to server using the mode of Octet

 > 1. Open src/com/bgoverseas/TFTPClientText
 > 2. Open Run->Edit Configuration
-> 3. Enter "-s -b localhost files/local/ot-r.txt ot-r.txt" as the Program Arguments value
+> 3. Enter "-s -b localhost files/local/ot-w.txt ot-w.txt" as the Program Arguments value
 > 4. Run the client

 * Test copying the file from server to client using the mode of Netascii

 > 1. Open src/com/bgoverseas/TFTPClientText
 > 2. Open Run->Edit Configuration
-> 3. Enter "-r -a localhost files/local/na-w.txt na-w.txt" as the Program Arguments value
+> 3. Enter "-r -a localhost files/local/na-r.txt na-r.txt" as the Program Arguments value
 > 4. Run the client

 * Test copying the file from server to client using the mode of Octet

 > 1. Open src/com/bgoverseas/TFTPClientText
 > 2. Open Run->Edit Configuration
-> 3. Enter "-r -b localhost files/local/ot-w.txt ot-w.txt" as the Program Arguments value
+> 3. Enter "-r -b localhost files/local/ot-r.txt ot-r.txt" as the Program Arguments value
 > 4. Run the client

+### Checksum tool ###

+* After having done file transfers, there will be four files in the files/local and in the files/remote folder respectively.
+The following steps are used for comaparing the checksum value of the files.
+There are also two ways to do it: ant or IntelliJ

+1. Ant: Simply run the command: `ant run-checksum`
+> Enter the file names below to get all of the checksum values:
+> > `files/local/na-w.txt`
+> >
+> > `files/local/na-r.txt`
+> > `files/local/ot-w.txt`
+> >
+> > `files/local/ot-r.txt`
+> >
+> > `files/remote/na-w.txt`
+> >
+> > `files/remote/na-r.txt`
+> >
+> > `files/remote/ot-w.txt`
+> >
+> > `files/remote/ot-r.txt`
+> >
+2. IntelliJ: Open and run the file src/com/bgoverseas/Checksum and enter the file names as Ant.